hannep/paine-mactane/_posts/2019-09-22-marama-brown.markdown

 In our hint for Marama Brown, we described him as: determined, nurturing, respected, patient, and centered.

+We knew right away that his drink couldn't be based on the intense, funky rum of many proud, cocky Belters.
+Instead we picked mostly smooth spirits for his compassion and commitment to nonviolence wherever possible.
+A hint of poitín, drink of Irish rebels and rural farmers, punches it up&nbsp;&mdash; he'll do anything if it means protecting his child, out in deep space.

+To garnish, we juxtaposed bee pollen, a sweet symbol of hardworking unity, with a graphic splash of bitters to illustrate the cruel end of Marama Brown and everyone he cared about.

 {% include ingredients.html %}

 #### Instructions: